carlosonunez/blog.carlosnunez.me/content/post/youre-a-better-engineer-than-you-think.md

 date: "2015-12-02 05:22:53"
 slug: "youre-a-better-engineer-than-you-think"
 image: "/images/youre-a-better-engineer-than-you-think/header.png"
+description: >-
+  Impostor syndrome can be all-consuming.
+But it doesn't have to be!
+You're already an amazing engineer, and this post describes why.
 ---

 I was quite surprised to discover that thousands of people were members of the "Imposter Syndrome" Google+ group within my first month at Google.